Celsius A/C & Heating, Inc

 Your air ducts were built too small to begin with.

-The tonnage of your HVAC system is too small or
+HVAC system is too small or

 There is extra heat that was unaccounted for in the initial sizing of your equipment.
 Say, for instance, you add a flat screen TV, a computer, and game consoles into a room of your home.
 All of these devices will create extra heat in your room that wasn’t accounted for when the branch of ductwork leading to that room was sized.